Wolfee-J/MTA-Stream/README.md

 ### How do you use it?

 - Download MTA Stream master
-- Extract the folder 'MTA-Stream' into your MTA resources
+- Extract the folder `[MTA-Stream]` into your MTA resources
+- Add the resource 'streamer' to the admin group in your `acl.xml`
-- Start 'MTA-Stream' then any maps or resource that use the MTA-Stream functionality.
+- Start `streamer` then any maps or resource that use the MTA-Stream functionality.

 # File Formatting